TestGorilla LogoTestGorilla Logo

 First, using your connected ATS, you can post your role to multiple job boards and automatically forward incoming applications to Fetcher for review.

-Fetcher also has its own internal database of candidates, which includes profiles for more than 500 million professionals worldwide.
+Fetcher also has its own internal database of candidates.
 It uses AI to automatically recommend candidates from this database, and you can tag profiles you like for further outreach.

 Fetcher dashboard showing profiles for two sourced candidates, with a summary of the candidate selected.